Preface

 3. ‘Step-change’ developments in communications infrastructure, underpinned by the convergence of the telecommunications and information technology sectors alongside ‘disruptive’ business processes.

-To include detailed coverage of these developments in ‘Outside Fortress Europe: Strategies for the Global Market’ would have detracted from its focus as a textbook on global strategic management.
+To include detailed coverage of these developments in ‘Outside Fortress Europe: Strategies for the Global Market’ would have detracted from its focus as a textbook on international business and global strategic management.

 Since two significant events – the 1987/88 and the 1997/98 global financial crises – bracketed a decade during which these episodes unfolded, the Ten Years That Shook the (Capitalist) World: 1988-1998 title (hereafter, Ten Years) for this book selected itself.
 The first edition was published in 2018.